What laws apply to the collection and use of individuals’ personal information?

 The United Kingdom passed the Data Protection Act 2018 (“Act”) to implement the General Data Protection Regulation (GDPR) and to allow for continued application of the GDPR, now that the UK has left the European Union.
 The Act largely mirrors the GDPR and continues in full force post-Brexit.

-Legislative Framework under the GDPR
+Legislative Framework under the UK GDPR

 Firstly, it is important to understand who is the “data controller” under the legislative framework.
 An organization is a data controller when it determines the purposes and manner in which personal data is processed.
 “Personal data” refers to “any information relating to an identified or identifiable natural person.”
 That person is considered a data subject under the UK GDPR and may “be identified, directly or indirectly…by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”